 An hour-long ferry crossing takes us from the Island of Beneray to Leverburgh on the Isle of Harris.
-From here we'll drive to Stornoway on the Isle of Lewis and check into our hotel.
+From here we'll drive to Stornoway on the Isle of Lewis and check into your next hotel.

-Back on Lewis we'll visit the standing stones of Callanish - 50 ancient stones arranging in rays around a central ring and easily the most mysterious sight in the islands, stop at Carloway Broch, a 2,000-year-old fortified dry-stone tower, and visit the reconstructed Black House at Arnol, inhabited until 1965 - for a fascinating insight into the lives of the islands' past inhabitants.
+Back amid the rolling moorland and freshwater lochs of Lewis we'll visit the standing stones of Callanish - 50 ancient stones arranged in rays around a central ring and easily the most mysterious sight in the islands - stop at Carloway Broch, a 2000-year-old fortified dry-stone tower, and visit the reconstructed Black House at Arnol, inhabited until 1965 - for a fascinating insight into the lives of the islands' past inhabitants.

 The transfer time from the airport to your first hotel is approximately five hours.
 The transfer time from your hotel to the airport on the last day is approximately three hours.

 Please note that the Broch is a short walk over fairly rough ground from the road.

 Please note that disabled access to this ancient building is limited.
 There are two shallow steps into the reception area, followed by approximately 20 steps up to the main rooms.
 Thereafter the route is level.
 Many of the garden paths are suitable for wheelchairs.

 Please note that most local businesses in the Outer Hebrides will be closed on Sundays.